 We love that Larchmont and Mamaroneck share the same middle and high school, and would be happy finding our forever home in either town!

 Did you know anyone when you moved to Larchmont/Mamaroneck?
 Any advice for newcomers on the best way to meet people?

 Since I grew up in Westchester, I have some childhood friends that live nearby, but it has been really wonderful meeting new friends at this phase in my life.
 Luckily, I teach Yoga and the Lagree Method at a few of the local studios and have cultivated incredible relationships with my students who have since become great friends.
 When we first moved here, I joined the Women’s Club of Rye and met some fellow moms.
 Once we moved to Larchmont, my husband and I joined the Larchmont Newcomers Club and have met lots of wonderful couples and families.
 Also, Larchmont has a lot of spirit, and puts on great town events such as the Tree Lighting Ceremony, Halloween Parade, Bonfire, and Block Parties, which have been a fun way to meet and get to know other families.

 Can you describe your social life?

-How old are you kids?
-What do you like to do with your kids in the area?
+What do you like to do with your kids in Westchester?